UV Resin Vs Epoxy Resin: Here Are The Differences

 The fast curing time of UV resin is great for small projects or quick fixes, while epoxy resin works better for larger projects where more time is needed.
 Both types need proper curing to be durable.

-See our article: Why my resin is still sticky and how to use UV Resin for beginners.
+See this article: Why my resin is still sticky and how to use UV Resin for beginners.

 UV resin hardens only when exposed to UV light, so you’ll need a UV lamp or sunlight to cure it.